 The date used when requesting change-only update that indicates the date since which change is required.
-This will result in the supply of all change in the database, since the beginning (00.00 hours) of that day.
+This will result in the supply of all change in the database, since the beginning (midnight) of that day.
 It is also known as the extraction date.